rack/rack/README.md

   request.

-All these components use the same interface, which is described in detail in the Rack specification.
+All these components use the same interface, which is described in detail in the [Rack Specification].
 These optional components can be used in any way you wish.

 ### Convenience interfaces